-- 3. BH TEDs: Behavioral Health Treatment Episode Data Set: This data set is required by MDHHS.
-At the start of care, at the time of a service entry assessment, a "New" BH TEDS record must be opened and completed by the service entry clinician.
+- h.
+Catchment Area: Services will not be denied to those who are not residents of the Lake, Mason and Oceana county catchment area.
+The consumer's preference of treatment location is taken into consideration.
+Consumers who are willing to receive services in their home catchment area will be referred to the appropriate service provider.
+WMCMH will attempt to obtain reimbursement for needed routine, ongoing services for those who do not live in the catchment area and prefer services from WMCMH.
+No one will be denied access to Mobile Crisis or Crisis Stabilization services regardless of residency. - i.
+BH TEDs: Behavioral Health Treatment Episode Data Set: This data set is required by MDHHS.
+At the start of care, at the time of a service entry assessment, a "New" BH TEDS record must be opened and completed by the Service Entry Clinician.
 The clinician will not be able to mark the initial assessment complete (signed with electronic signature) until the BH TEDS record is complete.
-When there is a significant change in consumer care (PAS or level of care change), an "Updated" BH TEDS record is required.
-Annually, at the time of the annual assessment, an updated BH TEDS record is required.
+When there is a significant change in consumer care (PAS, crisis intervention, or level of care change), an "Updated" BH TEDS record is required.
+At the time of the annual assessment, an updated BH TEDS record is required.
 When the consumer leaves care (the case is closed), an "End" BH TEDS record is required.
-In all circumstances, the clinical document cannot be marked complete with the electronic signature until the BH TEDS record is marked complete.
-Please Appendix 2-2-1R for the BH TEDS flow chart. - 4.
-Annual Assessment: The annual assessment is completed at the team level by the Wellness Facilitator or care manager.
+In all circumstances, the clinical document cannot be marked complete with the electronic signature until the BH TEDS record is marked complete. - 3.
+Annual Assessment: The annual assessment is completed at the team level by the assigned clinician.
 The assessment determines ongoing eligibility for traditional mental health services for adults with severe and persistent mental illness, children with severe emotional disturbance, adults and children with developmental disabilities and persons with substance use disorders.
-The assessment identifies the life domains and needs of the individual that will be addressed in the person centered plan.
-This assessment is updated annually or more often if there is a change in need for the consumer. - 5.
+The assessment identifies the life domains and needs of the individual that will be addressed in the individual plan of service.
+This assessment is updated annually or more often if there is a change in need for the consumer.
+The functional assessment (CAFAS, PECFAS, SNAP or LOCUS) associated with the designated population is required. - 4.
 Preliminary Plan: The preliminary plan begins the person centered planning process.
 The preliminary plan identifies who is invited to the PCP, the date, time and location of the planning meeting.
 The preliminary plan details the preferences and choices of the individual plus the hopes and dreams of the life they wish to live.
 The plan also identities who the individual chooses to facilitate the person centered planning meeting.
-See Appendix 2-2-1F for the prelim plan template. - a.
-Orientation: The second level of program orientation begins at the preliminary planning meeting.
-See Appendix 2-2-1G for Orientation to Services Process.
-Orientation is important so that the individual learns what to expect and how to navigate the mental health system.
-There are three levels of orientation.
-Orientation is repeated annually or when an individual is assigned to a new level of care.
+See Appendix 2-2-1F for the prelim plan template.

-Chapter: Section: Subject:
+Chapter: 2 Section: Subject:

-2 2 1

-CHAPTER:
+CHAPTER: •

-Board Services and Program Administration
+Board Services and Program Admi nistration

 SECTION:

-Assessment, Care Planning an nd Documer ntation
+Assessment, Care Planning and D ocumentation

 SUBJECT:

-Care Planning, Documentation and Coord ination
+Care Planning, Documentation and I Coordination

-Administrative Approval: Date of Governing Board Action:
+Administrative Approval: Dat e of Governing Board Action:

-Page

-2/20/96 10 of 21
+2/20/96 S Page 11 of 23